-The Presa Canario and the American Pitbull Terrier are tough looking canines, some believe them to be scary, some believe them to be gorgeous.
+The Presa Canario and the American Pitbull Terrier are tough-looking canines.
+Some people believe them to be scary, some believe them to be gorgeous.
 Some people believe that you would be crazy to own a dog of this caliber, whereas some owners claim that they are both the best dogs that they have ever owned!

 They are similar in appearance except that the Presa is much bigger and they have similar coats and grooming needs.
 On the other hand, the Presa is much more demanding in regard to his temperament, and the training that comes with it.
-He is definitely not for the first-time owner as his guarding tendencies are very strong, whereas the Pitbull is much more sociable and laidback, and therefore he could be for the first-time owner.
+He is definitely not for the first-time owner, whereas the Pitbull is much more sociable and laidback – a more ideal option for a first-time owner.

 American Pitbull Terrier